 #3.
 Awesome Lower Interest Rates

 The average American who is denied for a loan by their bank has few options left to them.
 Often their only option is to get a payday loan, but these types of cash-advance loans often have interest rates higher than 60%.
 This type of lending is so terrible and predatory that it has been outlawed in some states like Georgia.
 In contrast, peer to peer lending companies like Prosper issue loans to people with rates that are far more reasonable, sometimes as low as 6.8%.

 #4.
 Unlike a Bank Loan, P2P Loans Offer Larger Loans (Up to $35,000)

 I recently got off the phone with my local credit union.
 When I asked about the maximum loan amount they could offer me, they said it was $15,000.
 This is a common problem in our country.
 Often people need to pay off large debts like credit card balances and medical bills but struggle to find a loan large enough to cover the entire amount.
 Thankfully, peer to peer lending companies offer loans as high as $35,000, a number than should go up in the coming years.

 When applying for a line of credit at a local bank, the process can often take weeks at a time.
 Paperwork has to be faxed and phone calls have to be made.
-Peer to peer loans, however, are mostly done over the internet.
+But peer to peer loans are mostly done over the internet.
 This allows the process to happy in a fraction of the time.
 Many people who apply for a loan often have the money deposited in their bank account within 10 days.